stampit-org/stampit/README.md

 ### stamp.init([arg1] [,arg2] [,arg3...]) ###

-Take n functions, an array of functions, or n objects and add the functions to the enclose prototype.
+Take n functions, an array of functions, or n objects and add the functions to the initializers list.
 Creates new stamp.
 * @return {Object} stamp  The new stamp based on the original `this` stamp.

 Has alias `stamp.enclose`.
 Deprecated.